 A resume is an important professional artifact but it doesn’t actually tell anyone much about the real person whose milestones and details it lists, in a depressingly antiseptic fashion.
 So, I thought I would share a bit about who I really am, what’s important to me, and what you get when you see me IRL.
 In, out, nobody gets hurt.

 - I was born in Detroit, Michigan; and moved to Chicago (suburbs) 6 weeks later.
-After that, I lived in Orange County, California (before it was weird); Chicago (those damn suburbs, again); Bloomington, Indiana; London, England; Cuenca, Ecuador; and Envigado, Colombia (some people consider it part of Medellín); with short stints in Zurich, Switzerland; Melbourne, Australia; Herefordshire, UK; Breda, The Netherlands; Prague, Czech Republic; and Vancouver, British Columbia.
+After that, I lived in Orange County, California (before it was weird); Chicago (those damn suburbs, again); Bloomington, Indiana; London, England; Cuenca, Ecuador; and Envigado, Colombia (some people consider it part of Medellín); with short stints in Naples, Florida; Vero Beach, Florida; Jackson, Wyoming; Cochise County, Arizona; Zurich, Switzerland; Melbourne, Australia; Herefordshire, UK; Breda, The Netherlands; Prague, Czech Republic; and Vancouver, British Columbia.

-- Even though I live in South America, my Spanish is dreadful.
-There are two very good reasons for this: When I lived in Ecuador, everyone always wanted to practice English (or possibly avoid having to listen to a gringa accent) and because I am in school all day, every day, learning in English.
+- Even though I lived in South America, my Spanish is dreadful.
+There are two very good reasons for this: When I lived in Ecuador, everyone always wanted to practice English (or possibly avoid having to listen to a gringa accent) and because I was in school all day, every day, learning in English.
 Estas excusas son poco convincentes, lo sé.

 - While my Spanish is wanting, I am able to mime “breadcrumbs” in Swiss German.